dmchughaxway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 * Start Policy Studio, and create a new project based on the running API Gateway.
 You can view the upgraded configuration (for example, policies, settings, and so on).
 * If you were using OAuth client applications in your old installation, start the Client Application Registry web interface, and view the client applications.

+### Step 6 - Update Cipher scheme for Key property store

+To make use of a more secure cipher scheme, you must re-encrypt your KPS data using the `kpsadmin` command.
+For more information see, [Update Cipher scheme for Key property store](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#update-cipher-scheme-for-key-property-store).

 ## Upgrade steps - Multi-node upgrade example

 This topic provides an example of a multi-node domain upgrade from API Gateway version 7.5.x or 7.6.x (in this case, 7.5.1) to API Gateway 7.7.